okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/aspnet/enrollmentintegrationsteps.md

 ### 5: Retrieve shared secret and QR Code

 When the user selects the Google Authenticator factor and clicks **Submit**, the form posts back to the `SelectAuthenticatorAsync` method.
-This checks whether the user is in Challenge Flow or Enrollment Flow.
+This checks whether the user is in challenge flow or enrollment flow.

 When in Enrollment flow, a call is made to `idxClient.SelectEnrollAuthenticatorAsync`, using its `enrollAuthenticatorOptions` parameter to pass in the Google Authenticator factor ID.